altmann/FluentResults/README.md

 - Provide
   - .NET Standard, .NET Core and .NET Full Framework support
   - SourceLink support
+  - powerful code samples which show the integration with famous or common frameworks/libraries

 ## Why Results instead of exceptions